grpc/proposal/L46-core-tls-credential-API.md

 Besides major credential reloading change, we are also planning to:
 1. make the server authorization original designed for client side only applicable to both the client side and the server side.
-This is based on some recent user requirement, and it may also be used as the CRL check since CRL is not officially supported in gRPC.
+This is based on some recent user requirement, and it may also be used as the CRL check since CRL is not supported in gRPC core.
 2. add the options to configure the min/max TLS version that will be used in handshake

 ### Related Proposals: